dkavaler/stackoverflow-android-dataset/README.md

 | gatherdate | Date that the APK was gathered by our crawler |
 | api | Fully qualified class name for an API call. |
 | callcount | Number of calls within the specified APK to the given API |

+# apk_list.csv

+Contains a list of all unique APKs used in analysis.